 And the problem emerges at an interview table or on the first day of a job when theory fails to deliver the promise that a degree supposed to provide for a company or organization.

-Why is this a problem now?
+Why is there a problem with theoretical learning?

 The reason we address this problem is that MANY universities and their lecturers are reluctant to pursue traditional and outdated methods or undermine the necessity of innovating their lectures.
 Professors have argued that theoretical knowledge of skill-based subjects must be supported by practice.
 Subjects like biology and engineering are skill-based.